floklimm/scPPIN/README.md

 5. I don't like BioGRID and would rather use my own PPIN.
 > You can construct your own network in the igraph format and use the provided functions.
 But it is important that the gene symbols are the same as the names of the nodes in the PPIN.

+6. When using the `fitBUM` function I receive an error.
+> This often occurs when the p-values are not in the half-open interval (0,1].
+This means that p-values of zero are not allowed. (a first workaround would be to replace all zero p-values with the smallest of all non-zero p-values.)

 ## License
 This project is licensed under the AGPL - see the [LICENSE](https://github.com/floklimm/scPPIN/blob/master/LICENSE) file for details.